This unstuffed peppers recipe turns classic stuffed peppers into an easy one-pot dinner with ground beef, rice and a rich tomato sauce.

 Instructions

-• Stir in the uncooked rice, then keep on a gentle simmer until the rice is cooked through, gently stirring now and then (approx 20mins).
-If you need to add more liquid to cook the rice just gradually add more stock or water as needed.
+• Stir in the rice, then gently simmer for 20 minutes, or until the rice is cooked through, stirring now and then.
+If you need to add more liquid to cook the rice just gradually add more stock as needed.
+Level out the mixture with a wooden spoon, then sprinkle over the mozzarella and Cheddar.

 Video